Welcome to ACADIC

-ACADIC-The Africa-Canada Artificial Intelligence and Data Innovation Consortium, was created in January 2020, by an interdisciplinary team of Artificial Intelligence experts, clinical public health experts, epidemiologists, physicists, statisticians, mathematicians, modelers, software engineers policy makers and data scientists from Universities and Institutions in Botswana, Cameroon, Canada, Eswatini, Ghana, Mozambique, Namibia, Nigeria, Rwanda, Senegal, South Africa, Zambia and Zimbabwe.
+Led by York University Professor Jude Kong, the IDRC and SIDA funded (under The Global South AI4COVID Program) ACADIC brings together an interdisciplinary team of artificial intelligence experts, data scientists, disaster and emergency management experts, clinical public health experts, epidemiologists, physicists, statisticians, mathematicians, modelers and software engineers from Botswana, Cameroon, Canada, Eswatini, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Zambia and Zimbabwe.

 ACADIC is deeply engaged in using Artificial Intelligence and Data Innovation to